raspberrypilearning/green-goals/en/step_6.md

 ## Life Below Water

-Get the **Water Panda** sprite to respond to the United Nations' Sustainable Development Goal, [Life Below Water](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-14-life-below-water.html){:target="\_blank"}, with a specfic action, sound and setting.
+Get the **Water Panda** sprite to respond to the United Nations Sustainable Development Goal, [Life Below Water](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-14-life-below-water.html){:target="\_blank"}, with a specific action, sound, and setting.

 --- task ---

 Go to the **Code** tab for the **Water Panda**.

-You will see the code already provided for you, like in the previous steps.
+You will see some code already provided for you, like in the previous steps.

 --- /task ---